wix-incubator/wix-php-rss-feed-app/README.md

 This project is set to work on your local dev machine using Apache HTTP server and a local sqlite3 database.

+### Setup

+#### How To Install

+1. download and install wamp form http://www.wampserver.com/en/  (you only need the apache server).
+2. install the mod rewrite module for apache.
+3. create alias to localhost/app and point it to the wix-rss-feed-app folder.
+4. change the APP_SECRET inside the authentication resolver to your app secret.

 ## License

 Copyright (c) 2012 Wix.com, Inc